 When you’re searching for quality HVAC services, you probably want a technician that understands what they’re doing.
 Many service companies advertise expert staff, but how can you know for sure?
 One of the best ways to check if an HVAC technician has experience is by looking for their certifications.
-HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other central aspects of the industry.
+HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation, and maintenance services as well as other central aspects of the industry.

 There are multiple HVAC certifications available.
-Some are designed around a core body of knowledge technicians should possess, while others are a result of industry standards for energy efficiency and sustainability.
+Some are designed around a core body of knowledgeable technicians should possess, while others are a result of industry standards for energy efficiency and sustainability.
 We’ll take a look at key details about some of the most common HVAC certifications you’ll see in your search for services.

 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
 Other organizations like the ACCA and the federal Environmental Protection Agency assist with the NATE program to standardize the certification tests.
 To pass, participants must achieve a minimum score of 70%.
 To maintain NATE certification, technicians must receive additional education or take another exam every two years.

-- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add onto any education or training already completed.
+- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add to any education or training already completed.
 The Ready-to-Work certification is especially beneficial for recent graduates of trades programs.

 - HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics concerning full NATE certification.